efogtech/endgame-trackball/ASSEMBLY.md

 > Inserting a sensor cable in a wrong way will be fatal for the sensor.
 Please ensure all your cables are installed identically, with the contact side on top.
 > Again — **any flat printed cable must be installed in the way displayed on the photo below**.

-Let's move on — take the flat printed cables and scissors.
-You want to cut the contact area to leave ~2 mm — and if you're worried, try to install a cable into one of the connectors.
-You will see that the actual useful area is very small.
-Do that with all the cables, and install them into the daughter boards, **with the contact side facing you**.
+Install the cables into the daughter boards, **with the contact side facing you**:

 ![cable](./images/assembly/cable.jpg)